 - Supporting Multi-Geo tenant architecture

-If you are an IT pro dealing with the deployment of OneDrive for Business in your organisation, I highly recommend you to check out the case studies below.
+If you are an IT pro dealing with the deployment of OneDrive for Business in your organisation, I highly recommend you check out the case studies below.